bbcdabao/componentsbrz/websocketbrz/README.md

     __The component interface you can use is at page:__<br>
     **bbcdabao.componentsbrz.websocketbrz.api**
     It includes 4 interfaces:<br>
-      - 1. AbstractSessionServer:
+      - __1. AbstractSessionServer:__
 It is an abstract class used to initialize access to websocket sessions and receive messages.
 When there is a reply access, its subclass will be created.
-The ISessionFactory factory subclass is responsible for creating
+The ISessionFactory factory subclass is responsible for creating.
       - 2. IGetMsgForSend:
       - 3. IRegGetMsgForSend:
       - 4. ISessionFactory: